What Is A Lathe Machine? Its Diagram, Parts and How it Works

 What is the use of a lathe?

-A lathe is a type of machining tool that is mainly used to shape wood or metal.
+The primary purpose of a lathe is to shape wood or metal.
 The process rotates the workpiece around a cutting tool that is stationary.
 The main aim is to remove material that is not required, leaving behind a well-shaped workpiece.

 What is the function of a lathe?

 A lathe is a type of machine tool used to form metal or wooden objects.
-By rotating a wooden or metal component around an axis, it provides the workpiece while a stationary cutting tool continuously removes material from the workpiece to achieve the required shape.
+By rotating a wooden or metal component around an axis, it provides the workpiece, while a stationary cutting tool continuously removes material from it to achieve the required shape.

 Is operating a lathe easy?